 Relative susceptibility of processing tomato varieties to Tomato spotted wilt virus under commercial conditions in Central California – Tom Turini: Working directly in dealer trials flagged to have high TSWV pressure, this researcher ran a pilot of this study in 2017.
 Recognizing the potential of the 2017 work, the 2018 study seeks to scale this work up.

 Proximal remote sensing as a diagnostic tool to detect Tomato spotted wilt virus in Western flower thrips – Christian Nansen: With support from the CDFA this lab is in the process of developing a diagnostics test based on proximal remote sensing technology for detecting the presence of TSWV in Western flower thrips.
 CTRI dollars will support the field sampling efforts of this work.

 Curly Top virus

-- Reducing insect virus vectors of Beet Curly Top Virus in processing tomatoes through soil health management - Amélie Gaudin: Proposal seeks to assess the impact of soil health management practices (cover crops, compost and humic substances) on tomato susceptibility to insect virus vectors.
+Reducing insect virus vectors of Beet Curly Top Virus in processing tomatoes through soil health management - Amélie Gaudin: A continuing project, this proposal seeks to assess the impact of soil health management practices (cover crops, compost and rotation practices) on tomato susceptibility to insect virus vectors.
 With significant results in the first two years the third year of this work will focus on mining the already collected data for predictive variables of insect preference which a soil testing tool could be built off of.

-- Evaluation of Chemical Control of Bacterial Speck - Gene Miyao: Continuation of the basic field evaluation of newer control products.
+Evaluation of Chemical Control of Bacterial Speck - Gene Miyao: Continuation of the basic field evaluation of newer control products.
 This proposal focuses on extra-early plantings in replicated plots on the UC Davis campus.
 Due to grower interest and significant researcher commitment this project in 2018 is a no-cost extension.